DrewBradfordXYZ/quickbase-codepages/README.md

 `npm install quickbase-codepages --save-dev`

+## Use

+`npm run codepages`

 ## Environment Variables

-This project requires certain environment variables to be set in a `.env` file.
-Below is a list of the variables and their descriptions:
+This project requires certain environment variables to be set in a `.env` file for `npm run codepages` to update code pages.

-### Optional Variables for Development and Production

-These variables are optional for `npm run dev` and `npm run build`.
-You can run development and production without these variables.

-### Required Variables for QuickBase Operations

-These variables are required for `npm run quickbase` to update code pages from the command line, but they can be updated manually.
-They also help generate the `quickbase-copy.html` for `npm run build`, but it can be updated manually. `npm run dev` is not affected by these variables.

 - **`QUICKBASE_USERNAME`**: